deblockt/hass-proscenic-790T-vacuum/README.md

   action: more-info
 ```

+## Available attributes

+Theses attributes are available to be displayed on lovelace-ui:
+- `clear_area`: number of m2 cleaned
+- `clear_duration`: last clean duration in second
+- `error_code`: the current error code, if vacuum is on error status
+- `error_detail`: the current error message (in english), if vacuum is on error status

 ## Know issue

 - At home assistant startup the vacuum cleaner status is not retrieved.
 You should perform an action on home assistant to get the vacuum cleaner status.